Engage - Opt-out Considerations and Guidelines

 - Switching sections or dropping the course - If you plan to drop the course, or switch into a different section not using Engage, you will be refunded automatically and do not need to opt out.
 Refunds for course drops will follow standard tuition refund rules.

 - Accessibility needs - Not all features are accessible.
 For more information regarding the accessibility and usability of Engage, please review this document.
 If you need specific accessibility accommodations, please contact the McBurney Disability Resource Center.

 How to opt out

-If, after careful consideration and a conversation with your instructor (recommended), you still choose to opt out, please submit your request via the “eText Opt-Out Request Form.”
-You can submit a request to opt out via the form until December 8th, 2017.
+If, after careful consideration and a conversation with your instructor (recommended) you still choose to opt out, please submit your request by completing the Google form below.
+Please carefully note which semester you are opting out for and only fill out the Google form for that semester.

 Also note that you must be logged in with your @wisc.edu Google account to access the form.
 If you need assistance switching between accounts in Google, see Determining which account is signed in.